Virtualization-projects/rancher-labs-wiki/Rancher-2.0---Adding-new-CRDs-and-custom-controllers.md

 ### How to decide if your controller goes in user or management package
 1. If your controller needs to CRUD any resources from the user cluster, then you should add your controller in the user package.
 This does not mean your controller is actually running in the user cluster.
 It is still running in management plane, but one instance of your controller is running for each cluster.
 2. If your controller does not need to CRUD any user cluster resources, add it to the management controllers package.

 Both types of controllers described above run in the management plane.
 If you want your controller running in each user cluster, be sure that it does not need any of the management plane resources.
+(For example, ones registered in the function `RegisterUserOnly` in pkg/controller/user/controller.go

 ### AddHandler vs AddClusterScopedHandler vs AddLifecycle

 #### AddHandler
+This will give your controller an update on ALL instances of the resource it's listening on

+#### AddClusterScopedHandler
+This gives updates for all instances of the resource belonging to THIS cluster

+#### AddLifecycle
+This is heavier than `AddHandler`, use only if getting updates on different events such as separate updates on Create/Update/Delete is required